 NOTE: The following courses in this major fulfill requirements for the Arts & Sciences Core: (1) SPED 3313 Characteristic & Needs of the Mildly & Moderately Disabled for the "I" competency course; (2) ENGL 2100 Literature for Children & Adolescents for the "A" competency course.
 Note also that Teacher Education students must fulfill the requirements for PRMN 1000 Service Learning through field placements and practicums.

-#Students in this program take either an Old Testament Exegesis course or a New Testament Exegesis course, which reduces the Bible & Theology Major by 3 credits.
+#Students in this program take two courses of Old Testament Exegesis course or New Testament Exegesis or Theological Study 2, which reduces the Bible & Theology Major by 3 credits.